 But the network was chosen specifically to care for special-needs beneficiaries, offering medical experts and facilities best equipped to treat their unique conditions.

 Alignment has the lowest out-of-pocket maximum in the Phoenix area right now.
 Once you spend $2,499 on qualifying healthcare, your insurance provider will begin helping you cover your costs for treatment, drugs, hospitalizations, and outpatient procedures.
 They also have lower eligibility requirements to qualify for an SNP.

 Speaking of eligibility, both the Magellan and Banner plans require dual eligibility.
-This means your medical condition must be chronic and disabling in order to qualify for their SNP.
+This means your medical condition must be chronic and disabling to qualify for their SNP.
 But out of the two, Banner’s MOOP is $4,650 less than Magellan, so there are some potential savings there.